StudyFrenchSpanish

 2000 kanji provide almost complete coverage of Japanese, and one can pass the Japanese language proficiency test, i.e., JLPT.

-Contrary to what most people say, Japanese isn’t that tough language to learn.
-The pronunciation is moderately simple, and the basic grammar is not too complicated either.
+Contrary to what most people say, Japanese isn’t a tough language to learn.
+The pronunciation is moderately simple, and the basic grammar is not overly complex.

-You must practice listening, reading, and speaking like any other language.
+You must practice listening, reading, and speaking as you would in any other language.
 You can pass level N3 of the JLPT in two years.

 Korean